Skip to main content

 Configuring Combined Power

-To configure the power mode, navigate to Switch > Configure > Switch Settings.
-Here you can choose between Redundant power and Combined power, as the 'default power supply setting.' for the switches in your network.
-If there are switches in your network which should not follow the default power settings, you can map those switches to either of the power modes using custom lists, from the 'power supply settings exceptions,' section.
+To configure the power mode, go to Switch > Configure > Switch Settings.
+Select either Redundant power or Combined power as the default power supply setting for the switches in your network.
+If some switches should not use the default setting, assign them to a power mode using custom lists in the power supply settings exceptions section.

-This option is only available when the switch has two power supply modules inserted and powered.
-This feature is available only for Switches running firmware MS 11.0 and above.
+This option is available only when the switch has two power supply modules installed and powered.
+It applies to switches running firmware MS 11.0 or later.

 Power Budgeting with Combined Power